-The concept of principal and agent is different to situations where someone makes donations to a political campaigner from donations that they have themselves collected, or for which they are later reimbursed.
+The concept of principal and agent is different to situations where someone makes donations to a political party or significant third party from donations that they have themselves collected, or for which they are later reimbursed.
 In these situations the person handing over the donation would be disclosed.